User Guidance and Responsibilities

 Hwb provides users with access to both Google G Suite for Education and Microsoft Office 365 (learners require consent).
 Both services have a range of controls suitable for processing personal data and OFFICIAL information, which makes them the most appropriate Hwb services for working on and storing such data.

 A summary of the relevant underlying governance information applicable to G Suite for Education and Office 365, as managed by Google and Microsoft respectively, is included in Data Compliance.

 For the majority of Hwb users the default configuration of G Suite for Education and Office 365 will provide them with security appropriate information they have access to.

 Where Hwb users access or exchange sensitive information there may be a need for a greater level of protection; therefore, optional additional controls are available.

 Office 365 is the e-mail system provided for all users of Hwb (learners require consent).
 It is a standards-based e-mail system that benefits from a number of configuration options that can provide robust security.

-The default configuration of Office 365 provides a secure way of sending e-mail between Hwb users as well as some partner organisations; the current list of verified partner organisations is:
+The default configuration of Office 365 provides a secure way of sending e-mail between Hwb users as well as some partner organisations.
+The link to the current list of verified partner organisations is here; Trusted Domains.